Do I have to contribute to the cost of land to build a small house?

 If you would like to help us purchase more land, we will all benefit.
 However, this is not a requirement—we only ask you contribute to the increase in property taxes from your structure as well as help our nonprofit acquire donations for land purchase.
 Currently, our yearly total property taxes are around $4,500.
 With each additional structure we estimate an increase of $500.

 What do I have to pay for?

 Aside from food costs, we all must pay for the propane in the communal house.
-This costs roughly $3,000/year and we divide the cost amongst the number of community members (keep in mind, with more propane use our bill will increase).
+This costs roughly $3,000/year and we divide the cost amongst the number of community members (keep in mind, with less propane use our bill will decrease).
+For example, if there are three adult community members and the propane was $3,000 for 2018, we would each pay $1,000 for the year of propane.
 We also pay for plowing the driveway in the winter, which is up to $1,000/winter depending on the snowfall and again, this bill is split amongst the number of community members.
 Internet is $150/month and we contribute based on our usage (some need the internet every day for work and others rarely use it).
 We purchase firewood for our communal house, which is $500/year.
 Lastly, we have a solar-powered communal house and we each contribute monthly to the upkeep of this system (battery maintenance).

 How many people will live in this community?